 Working alongside the San Francisco Giants and the Port of San Francisco, CMG has developed a public realm design concept for this 27-acre mixed use waterfront redevelopment project in San Francisco’s Mission Bay.
 A network of distinct open spaces and lively, pedestrian-priority streets drive the design and the future neighborhood identity.

-Port of San Francisco Waterfront Resilience Program
+San Francisco Waterfront Resilience Program

 CMG is part of the team developing plans to reimagine and protect the waterfront from to two very different threats, the danger of earthquakes and the likelihood of sea level rise.
 Foundational to over three miles of urban waterfront stretching from Fisherman’s Wharf to Mission Creek is an aging seawall.
 The Seawall project supports historic piers, wharves and buildings as well as stabilizes filled lands containing critical city infrastructure and protects Bayfront neighborhoods from coastal flooding.